MemoryMmy/OCJ_srajectory_similarity/README.md

 # Central idea:

 In our method, we create R-tree indexes for the first and last points of the trajectories in the dataset.txt separately, which could filter out most of the dissimilar trajectories and generate a much smaller candidate trajectories set.
 Then an Ordered-Coverage-Judge Fréchet distance algorithm is presented to find the similar trajectories from the candidate set.
 The Ordered-Coverage-Judge Fréchet distance algorithm is a depth-first heuristic search algorithm.
 This algorithm can search out whether there exists a match distance of two discrete trajectories within the given Fréchet distance using fewer searches.

+# Paper:

+Guo N, Ma M, Xiong W, et al. An Efficient Query Algorithm for Trajectory Similarity Based on Fréchet Distance Threshold[J].
+International Journal of Geo-Information, 2017, 6(11):326.

 # Contact:

-	Name: Mengyu Ma
+	Mengyu Ma @ National University of Defense Technology
 	Email: mamengyu10@nudt.edu.cn